elauzel/ToyCommander/README.md

 # ToyCommander

+--- MUI IMPORTANTE

+*1) Taking AmmoBox powerup without firing any shots throws an error and prevents re-instantiation

+*2) Team score fixing

+*3) Halos over network

 --- UI and SFX

 1) Ammo bar and values on UI dont reset upon respawn until first shot is fired in new life.

-*2) Taking AmmoBox powerup without firing any shots throws an error and prevents re-instantiation

-*3) Team score fixing

-4) Add SFX to powerups
+2) Add SFX to powerups

-5) Reload sound gets looped until more ammo is gotten
+3) Reload sound gets looped until more ammo is gotten

-8) UI needs to update Ammo amount after death rather than after the first shot
+4) UI needs to update Ammo amount after death rather than after the first shot

-9) Reload sound doesnt play when the 32 clip runs out but it does when the ammo count is 0/0
+5) Reload sound doesnt play when the 32 clip runs out but it does when the ammo count is 0/0

 --- Vehicles